G28X0Y0/Velocity-App/capstone/java/README.md

 ## Spring Boot
 Note: Spring Boot has been configured to run on port `9000` for this project.
-You might be used to port `8080` from earlier in the cohort, but it's changed so as not to conflict with the Vue server that you'll be running concurrently.

 ### Datasource